Hydrostatic head is the measurement of the water pressure that a fabric will withstand - in other words, how waterproof it is.

 - Do I really need to "double bag" my phone when using a dry sack/bag?

-- How does an eVac Dry Bag / Compression Dry Bag work?
-Does the eVent fabric prevent air being drawn back in?
+- How does an Evac Dry Bag / Compression Dry Bag work?
+Does the Evac fabric prevent air being drawn back in?

 - How should I correctly close a dry bag roll-top closure?